dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 We'll store this script into `/usr/local/bin/public-ipv4.sh` when we provision the machine.
 We'll encode it into an FCCT config here shortly.

-## Write the Systemd Service
+### Write the Systemd Service

-We need to call the script we made above by using a systemd unit.
+We need to call the script from the previous section by using a systemd unit.
 Here is one that works for what we want, which is to execute on first boot and not
 again:

 ```nohighlight